-Traditional penetrating oils like Liquid Wrench, PB Blaster, WD-40, and Kroil have been widely used for years.
+Traditional penetrating fluids like Liquid Wrench, PB Blaster, WD-40, and Kroil have been widely used for years.
 However, there’s a cheaper and more effective alternative that has been around even longer.

-In my search for an affordable penetrating oil that could quickly loosen stubborn, corroded, or rusty nuts and bolts, I discovered a homemade solution that outperforms the off-the-shelf options.
+In my search for an affordable penetrating fluid that could quickly loosen stubborn, corroded, or rusty nuts and bolts, I discovered a homemade solution that outperforms the off-the-shelf options.

-While many garages use store-bought penetrating oils, most people are unaware of this simple yet powerful trick.
+While many garages use store-bought penetrating fluids, most people are unaware of this simple yet significantly more powerful penetrating fluid.

 WD-40 and other products have their merits, but this homemade mix of automatic transmission fluid (ATF) and acetone works wonders against tough corrosion.
 It consistently outperforms commercial options in tests and is the most cost-effective choice.